This online presentation will give you an overview of studying at SMBC + provide opportunity for a follow up 1-to-1 chat.

 This unit is designed to contribute to your professional and vocational formation in ministry by addressing the concept and practice of Christian mentoring as a specialist area within your ministry.
 Christian mentoring is a broad and important area of specialised ministry and research that requires accomplished scholarly practitioners to master a significant range of theory and practice.

-The Christian Mentoring unit is the first of three units that build that competence, by focusing on three main areas:
+The Christian Mentoring: Foundations and Dynamics unit (made up of six workshops) is the first of three units that build competence, by focusing on three main areas:

 - Biblical, theological and contemporary theoretical perspectives on mentoring;